Harish-M-5/DSA-module-1/README.md

 2 Initialize variables, get input (array elements).

-3 Store values in 1D/2D array.
+3 Store values in 1D and 2D array.

 4 Perform required task to the given arryas